jeredw/qbc/README.md

-# qbc
+# QBasic for web browsers

-This repository contains a cleanroom TypeScript implementation of the MS-DOS QBasic 1.1 language with an interpreter, a test suite, and a web-based IDE and shell.
+This repository contains a cleanroom TypeScript implementation of the MS-DOS QBasic 1.1 language with an interpreter, a test suite, and a web-based IDE (using VS code) and shell.

-- `npm run build` builds an antlr lexer and grammar
+- `npm run build` builds an [antlr](https://www.antlr.org/) lexer and grammar
 - `npm run test` runs automated tests
 - `npm run serve` starts a dev server at http://localhost:5500/

 You can try out the latest release at https://qbasic.run

+## Status of this project

+This is still an early beta in active development.
+Lots of [features are supported](#feature-status), but stuff might be slow and have bugs.
+I've only really tested things in desktop Chrome on a Mac.
+Many open items are tracked in the TODO file.

+I'm gonna come clean, I have no actual use for a QBasic interpreter in 2025.
+My main interest here is to have fun studying the language and the software people wrote with it.
+But if this is somehow actually useful to you, please feel free to use it!

-# Language
+# QBasic Language Notes

-## IDE behavior

 QBasic uses a fancy IDE that automatically formats your code as you type, so it's not clear what lexical rules an independent grammar for QBasic should use.